 1. Being Cautious About Phishing Emails:

-- Carefully review mails and email addresses for errors
+- Carefully review emails and email addresses for errors

 - Not click on the links or attachment